What is Homestay?

 Where do I store my dirty laundry & how do I wash my clothes?

-This will be different in each homestay, it is important that you ask your host to avoid any issues.
+This will be different in each homestay, it is important that you speak with your host to clarify laundry rules and to avoid any issues.
 Ask your host where they would prefer you keep your dirty clothes.
 Some may prefer you keep in in a basket in your room, while others may ask you to place it in a basket elsewhere in the house.
 Some hosts will ask that you do your own washing, they will educate you on how to operate the washing machine.
 Other hosts will prefer to do your washing for you.

 I do not know how to iron my clothes, what should I do?